10 Best Drill Presses under $200 of 2022 – Top Picks & Reviews

 The motor produces ⅓ HP.
 This is plenty of power for most DIY uses, especially if you don’t need to use the drill press very much.
 The workbench height is entirely adjustable, and it bevels up to 45 degrees in both directions.

 For the most part, this drill press works very well.
 It is designed for only light-duty use, but that’s what you’re going to get for under $200.
 When problems do happen, the company has an excellent customer service department for you to contact.
+All in all, we think this is the best budget drill press on the market this year.

 2. SKIL 3320-01 Drill Press — Best Value